Volvo XC90 Recharge hybrid review

 Despite having seven seats and a hybrid powertrain, the Volvo XC90 Recharge is still very practical.
 The batteries only reduce boot space by 40 litres and even with all seven seats up, you’ve still got a boot that’s a similar size to a supermini's.
 Adults will be quite happy in the rearmost seats, although a Land Rover Discovery will be even more comfortable if you’re regularly carrying lots of people.

 MPG, running costs & CO2

-With the Recharge’s officially quoted economy figure of 83 to 100.9mpg, you’d be forgiven for thinking it was one of the most frugal hybrids around, but sadly this isn’t the case during real-world driving.
-To achieve anything close to this figure, you’ll have to drive without making the most of the car’s great performance, drive mostly around town and make sure its batteries are fully charged, too.
-Its electric-only range of between 27.3 and 30.4 miles (depending on the wheels and equipment fitted) is competitive with most rivals, but the BMW xDrive45e is currently ahead of the pack with its 50-mile range, thanks to a massive 24kWh battery.
-The XC90 Recharge has a 10.4kWh lithium-ion battery.
+With the Recharge’s officially quoted economy figure of 83.1 to 217mpg, you’d be forgiven for thinking it was one of the most frugal hybrids around, but sadly this isn’t the case during real-world driving.
+To achieve anything close to this figure, you’ll have to drive without making the most of the car’s great performance, stick to urban roads and make sure its batteries are fully charged, too.
+Its electric-only range of between 27 and 43 miles (depending on the wheels and equipment fitted) is competitive with most rivals, but the BMW X5 xDrive45e is ahead of the Volvo with its 50-mile range, thanks to a 24kWh battery, while the Mercedes GLE 350 de has an even larger 30.8kWh battery and 66-mile range.
+The XC90 Recharge has a 14.9kWh lithium-ion battery.

-As it’s a hybrid with CO2 emissions of 61-68g/km, the XC90 Recharge has a low first-year tax bill (usually rolled into the on-the-road price).
-After this, you’ll pay the alternative-fuel vehicle rate per year, plus a surcharge of more than £300 a year from years two to six, due to the Recharge’s £40,000-plus asking price.
-Thanks to its low emissions, the hybrid XC90 has a low Benefit-in-Kind (BiK) company-car tax rating and is also exempt from the London Congestion Charge until 25 October 2021, so long as the exact spec of the one you buy emits under 75g/km of CO2.
-Choosing bigger wheels and some of the optional extras could push the CO2 output above this threshold.
+As it’s a hybrid with CO2 emissions of 28-76g/km, the XC90 Recharge has a low first-year tax bill (usually rolled into the on-the-road price).
+After this, you’ll pay the alternative-fuel vehicle VED rate per year, plus a surcharge from years two to six, due to the Recharge’s £40,000-plus asking price.
+Thanks to its low emissions, the hybrid XC90 has a low Benefit-in-Kind (BiK) company-car tax rating, but it's no longer exempt from the London Congestion Charge, which now only applies to zero emissions models.

 Engines, drive & performance